What’s the Effect of Music on Arousal Regulation in Elite Sprinters Before Competition?

 Sprinters, like all high-level athletes, have to manage their arousal state leading up to a critical performance.
 It’s a delicate balancing act – too high arousal can lead to anxiety, while too low arousal can result in lack of motivation.
 Finding the perfect blend is a key factor in their race performance.
 So, the question is: can music be a useful tool for arousal regulation in these athletes?
 Let’s delve into this intriguing topic.

-Also read : How to Implement a Strength and Conditioning Program for Junior Tennis Players?
+Have you seen this : How to Implement a Strength and Conditioning Program for Junior Tennis Players?

 Music has multiple psychological effects that can enhance performance.
 Firstly, it can induce arousal, a state of heightened physiological activity.
 This is particularly beneficial for sprinters who require a high state of arousal before a race.